 At age 6 I penned a two hundred page (handwritten) novel about dolls.
 It was a story of romance and adventure, not to be missed.
 My mom packaged it up and sent it off to the publishers at my request, and they, graciously sent me a note that said: “Keep trying.”
 At age 8, I asked Santa Claus for an electric typewriter and he actually delivered!
 Countless stories of figure ice dancers in the throes of injury and loveless partnerships tapped its way from keys to ink tape to paper.
 Age 13, you might find me dressed in black and tucked into my clothes closet past the hour of my prescribed bedtime bleeding my teen aged angst into rhymes which - despite what I might tell you back then - could not be honored by the title “poetry”.
 (Hey!
 The closet had a light inside, and if I closed my bedroom door and the closet door, my mother was never the wiser.)
 Imagine my joy circa 1998, when I finally had access to my very first word processor.

 Indeed, I hadn’t truly fell in love with the law and litigation until during one of my first jobs, the supervisor asked me to pen a legal brief in opposition to a man who claimed he’d been attacked by raccoons.
 Oh, the drama!
-Only then, did I realize that a litigator’s life is about gathering evidence of and then telling our client’s most compelling (true!) story.
+Only then, did I realize that a litigator’s life is about telling a compelling (true!) story.
 I’ve enjoyed that job; I’m pretty sure this one will be even better.

 If I’m honest with the question: “Why do you want to sail around the world?” the answer is probably “because it gives me all sorts of fun things to write about!”